fetchai/agents-aea/docs/decision-maker-transaction.md

 FETCHAI_PRIVATE_KEY_FILE_2 = "fetchai_private_key_2.txt"
 ```

-## Create a private key and an AEA
+## Create a Private Key and an AEA

 To have access to the decision-maker, which is responsible for signing transactions, we need to create an AEA.
-We can create a an AEA with the builder, providing it with a private key we generate first.
+We can create an AEA with the builder, providing it with a private key we generate first.

 ``` python
     # Create a private key